yardasol/2025-yardas-transport-independent-depletion/results/multi-group/README.md

 There is a `GRPS` array in the `run_cases.sh` script.
 You will need to run the setup script for each entry you want to run depletion for.

+### Analyzing results and generating figures
+The `compare-results.ipynb` notebook contains machinery for investigating the reaction rate and nuclide concentration timeseries data.
+The `plot_barcharst.ipynb` notebook contains machinery for generating figures used in publications.